-County, Arizona and a GOP candidate for Congress, allegedly
+County, Arizona and a GOP candidate for Congress, on Saturday

 immigration who was featured in Senator John McCain's 2010 campaign

-ad advocating for greater border security, allegedly threatened Jose
+ad advocating for greater border security, had threatened him with

 would not discuss their relationship.

-Jose said he met Babeu online in 2006
+Jose told the paper that he met Babeu

-at the dating website gay.com.
-He added that he created and
+online in 2006 at the dating website gay.com.
+He added that he

-maintained Babeu's campaign websites and his social media presence,
+created and maintained Babeu's campaign websites and his social media

-but wasn't paid for his services.
-Babeu's lawyer has acknowledged
+presence, but wasn't paid for his services.
+Babeu's lawyer has

-that Jose worked as a campaign volunteer and claimed that he hacked
+acknowledged that Jose worked as a campaign volunteer and claimed